muindetuva/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute - Adds execute permission for the owner of hello.
-6-multiple_permisions - Adds multiple permissions to a file at once" 7-everybody - Adds execute permission to everybody
+6-multiple_permisions - Adds multiple permissions to a file at once" 7-everybody - Adds execute permission to everybody 8-james_bonf - script that gives all permissions to other users and none for owner group